 Streamlined submission, fast decisions

 No more reformatting!
 We welcome initial submissions in any format and impose no limits on length, figures, or supplemental information.
-Has your manuscript been reviewed at another journal?
+Has your manuscript been reviewed at another journal or a platform like Review Commons?
 Let us know, then provide a response to reviewers; editors can use this in their decision-making process.
 We can even fast-track handling in some circumstances.

 Around a week after initial submission, the editors will let you know whether the manuscript will be sent for review.
-For reviewed manuscripts, the editors reach a decision in an average of 35 days from your initial submission.
-More than 90% of revised papers are accepted without an additional round of reviews.
+For reviewed manuscripts, the editors reach a decision in an average of 45 days from your initial submission.

 High-quality review, helpful editors.